crazyhottommy/ChIP-seq-analysis/README.md

 * [MAPPING OF LONG-RANGE CHROMATIN INTERACTIONS BY PROXIMITY LIGATION ASSISTED CHIP-SEQ](http://biorxiv.org/content/early/2016/09/09/074294)
 * [HiChIP: Efficient and sensitive analysis of protein-directed genome architecture](http://biorxiv.org/content/early/2016/09/08/073619) HiChIP improves the yield of conformation-informative reads by over 10-fold and lowers input requirement over 100-fold relative to ChIA-PE
 * [A Compendium of Chromatin Contact Maps Reveals Spatially Active Regions in the Human Genome](http://www.cell.com/cell-reports/fulltext/S2211-1247(16)31481-4?elsca1=etoc&amp;elsca2=email&amp;elsca3=2211-1247_20161115_17_8_&amp;elsca4=Cell%20Press%7CWebinar) paper from Bing Ren's group.
 21 tissue-specific TADs.

+### Caleb's take on HiChIP analysis
+From Caleb, the author of hichipper https://twitter.com/CalebLareau/status/1098312702651523077 thx!

+In HiChIP data analyses, there are two primary problems that we are trying to solve.
+A) Which anchors (i.e. genomic loci) should be used as a feature set and B) which loops (i.e. interactions between pairs of loci) are important in the data.
+2/n

+Depending on what you are hoping to use your data for, there are a variety of ways to think about anchors and loops.
+Two uses of HiChIP that come to mind are "which gene is this enhancer talking to" and "which loops are differential between my celltype/condition of interest" 3/n

+When Martin and I wrote hichipper, we envisioned the second question being more used (i.e. building out a framework for differential loop calling), so we wanted a pre-processing pipeline that was as inclusive of potential loops as possible that could be subsetted downstream 4/n

+To these ends, we reported an improved version of anchor detection from HiChIP data by modeling the restriction enzyme cut bias explicitly, which helped identify high-quality anchors from the data itself 5/n

+(we achieve this by re-parametrizing MACS2 peak calling by essentially fitting a loess curve to the data in the previous picture) 6/n

+Unfortunately, based on user feedback, this modified background winds up with a very, very conservative peak calling if the library preparations are sub-par.
+Thus, the safest way to approach HiChIP data analyses is often to use a pre-defined anchor set 7/n

+These can be from either a complementary ATAC-seq or ChIP-seq dataset for the conditions that you are interested in.
+From what I've seen, you can supply a bed file to hichipper or other tools directly.
+Hichipper does some other modifications by default to this bed file FYI 8/n

+In terms of the second problem of identifying loops, hichipper didn't make any revolutionary progress.
+We recommend some level of CPM-based filtering + mango FDR calculation (implemented in hichipper) for identifying single-library significant loops.
+9/n

+Where I've personally done the most is getting multiple libraries from multiple conditions and using some sort of between-replicate logic to filter to a reasonable (~10,000-20,000) number of loops ( see e.g. https://github.com/caleblareau/k562-hichip …) 10/n

+Other tools (that I admittedly have not tried) use a variety of statistical techniques to (probably more intelligently from what I can tell) merge anchors or filter loops for analyses.
+A brief run down of those that I'm aware of (not exhaustive)-- 11/n

+MAPS (https://www.biorxiv.org/content/biorxiv/early/2018/09/08/411835.full.pdf …) uses a measure of reproducibility with ChIP-seq to define a normalization and significance basis for loop calling.
+Given HiChIP-specific restriction enzyme bias, this seems sensible 12/n

+FitHiChIP (https://www.biorxiv.org/content/early/2018/10/29/376194.full.pdf …) provides automatic merging of nearby anchors to solve the "hairball" problem, which is clearly shown Fig. 1.
+When I compared hichipper to FitHiC, the bias regression seemed to perform well, but I ran into memory issues which high...
+13/n

+resolution (i.e. ~2.5kb) HiChIP data, which the authors have apparently solved in FitHiChIP.
+14/n

+Additionally, there is CID, which uses a density-based method to further collapse anchors to solve the "hairball" problem.
+15/n

+There are certainly other tools out there, but from my experience, any of these four (hichipper, MAPS, FitHiChIP, and CID) will probably give you something sensible (again acknowledging that I myself haven't actually run these other 3 tools) 16/n

+And if you're still reading this, I'll be a bit more specific about how I view hichipper pros/cons from both my own use and others in the community: hichipper provides the most "vanilla" functionality to given sensible yet exhaustive anchors and loops.
+17/n

+I prefer it this way because I find that for each data set, I have to apply variable downstream threshold and cutoffs because the assay is so variable depending on which experimentalist performs the protocol and the biological question often varies so much 18/n

+This may be a negative for individuals new to bioinformatics or HiChIP data but seemingly a positive for someone more experienced in working with related data.
+It's not obvious to me which other tools may be more applicable to a novice 19/n

+Hope this helps paint a picture-- do let me know what you find if you compare tools!
+I think that it would be useful for the community.
+20/20